This UniSA Online degree is currently available for Commonwealth supported students.

 For more information please contact an OUA Student advisor on 1300 729 424

-Study construction management On Demand with UniSA Online and take full control over your study.
+Study Psychological Science and Sociology on Demand with UniSA Online and take full control over your study.
 Access support seven days a week, engage with course content from day one, view learning resources 24/7, and log into the interactive online environment anywhere, any time and on any device.

 Information regarding credit can be found here: